hasan-ston/experiement/README.md

 - `npm run dev` (Vite) then open the printed URL.

 3) Flow
-- Register or log in, add expenses, optionally click "Import mock transactions" to simulate bank syncing.
+- Register or log in, add expenses, and pull AI spending tips once you have some data.
 Category summary is cached in Redis.

 ## Deploying with Redis (Render backend + Vercel frontend)
 1) Provision Redis on Render: “New +” → “Redis” → create instance → copy the `REDIS_URL`.